 Paolo has performed many times live on Italy’s Radio RAI 3, both as soloist as in chamber music ensembles.

 In 2016, following the first prize at the XX International J.S.
-Bach Competition in Leipzig, he was invited to produce a recording project with the label Genuin Classics.
+Bach Competition in Leipzig, he was invited to produce the recording project Violoncello Italiano with the label Genuin Classics.